MousaZeidBaker/cv/index.md

 Part of a new cloud-native project within the field of audio.
-We started the project from scratch and the goal was to develop a multi-site serverless solution for voice messaging, music streaming, warning system.
-The platform setup included network speakers and other audio devices.
+We started the project from scratch and the goal was to develop a multi-site serverless solution for voice messaging, music streaming, warning system etc. The platform setup included network speakers and other audio devices.
 The architecture of choice was microservice-oriented with Pub/Sub pattern in order to ensure an event-driven application.
 Various AWS resources were used in our solution such as AppSync for GraphQL API, SNS topics & SQS queues for Pub/Sub pattern, Lambdas for serverless implementation and DynamoDB as database.
 This design enabled our application to quickly scale in response to demand.
 We used The AWS Cloud Development Kit (AWS CDK) framework together with TypeScript to model and build our cloud infrastructure.

 `Jun 2017-Nov 2019` __Axis Communications__ Software Engineer

-Developer with a cloud-based surveillance solution for security and alarm monitoring companies.
+Developer within a cloud-based surveillance solution for security and alarm monitoring companies.
 The platform setup included network video cameras and a variety of analytics and security devices.
 I had the time to be part of two agile teams, one backend and one frontend, with a main focus on the backend.
 With time I got an important role as an API specialist where I had the opportunity to both design and implement JSON RESTful APIs.
 The old code base was in PHP while new microservices were in Node.js.
-For our REST APIS, we used Laravel, a PHP framework that follows the model–view–controller architectural pattern.
+For our REST API:s we used Laravel, a PHP framework that follows the model–view–controller architectural pattern.
 A MySQL database was used and the cloud was modeled and set up with Terraform.